 The Lighthouse

 The Lighthouse is Scotland’s Centre for Design and Architecture.
-It also has the best views of Glasgow City which you will see from the top, you just have to go up the spiral staircase of 135 steps.
+It also has the best views of Glasgow City, which you can see from the top.
+You just have to go up the spiral staircase of 135 steps.

 Once you’re at the top of The Lighthouse, you have 360° views of the city centre.

-You could see exhibitions on design and architecture on the ground floor, and then it’s up the escalators to the spiral staircase.
+On the ground floor, you can see exhibitions on design and architecture, and then you can climb the escalators to the spiral staircase.

 Hours